josemarinfarina/SciBlend-LegendGenerator/README.md

   - **Stair Step**: Abrupt changes between colors, useful for categorical data.
   - **Cubic**: Smooth cubic interpolation.
   - **Nearest**: Colors are assigned to the nearest node without interpolation.
+- **Orientation**: Choose between horizontal and vertical legend orientation.
+- **Colormap**: Select from built-in scientific colormaps or use custom colors.
+- **Colormap Range**: Set the start and end values for the colormap and adjust the number of subdivisions.

 ### 3. Adding and Configuring Color Nodes

 - In the `Legend Generator` panel, you will see a list of color nodes.
 - For each node, you can set a color and an associated value (label).
 - You can rearrange the nodes using the `Up` and `Down` buttons to adjust the order in the legend.
+- When using a scientific colormap, the color nodes will be automatically generated based on your settings.

+### 4. Customizing Legend Appearance

+- **Legend Dimension**: Set the width and height of the legend in pixels.
+- **Scale**: Adjust the scale of the legend relative to the scene or render size.
+You can link or unlink X and Y scaling.
+- **Position**: Set the X and Y position of the legend in your render.
+- **Font**: Choose between system fonts or a custom font file for the legend text.
+- **Text Color**: Set the color of the legend text to match your render style.

-### 4. Generating the Legend
+### 5. Generating the Legend

-- Once configured, click the `Generate Legend and Add Overlay` button.
+- Once configured, click the `Generate Legend` button.
 - The legend will be generated as an image and automatically added to your compositor in Blender.

-### 5. Integrating the Legend into Your Render
+### 6. Integrating the Legend into Your Render

 - The generated legend will appear as a new image node in the compositor.
+- The add-on automatically sets up the necessary nodes to overlay the legend on your render.
-- You can position, scale, and composite the legend with your render using Blender's compositor tools.
+- You can further adjust the position and scale of the legend using the controls in the Legend Generator panel.

 ## Contributing